fractalexperience/xbrl/openesef/base/debug_prompt.md

 I was trying to modify the code from `xbrl` package to make it work for ESEF.
 Please show me the modified code in `pool.py` and `taxonomy.py` to resolve the endless loop.

-The issue is, unlike xbrl, ESEF files have a folder structure and the schema references are relative to the instance file, not the taxonomy folder.
+The issue is that, unlike xbrl @ US-SEC-EDGAR, ESEF files have a folder structure, and the schema references are relative to the instance file, not the taxonomy folder.
 Example:
 ```
 pwd
 /Users/mbp16/Dropbox/data/proj/bmcg/bundesanzeiger/public/103487/2022/sap_Jahres-_2023-04-05_esef_xmls